robinmattern/FRDocs_dev01-robin/_home.md

 ----

-*This work is licensed licensed under a [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) unless stated otherwise.*
+*This work is licensed under a [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) unless stated otherwise.*
 <br/><br/>

 *If you are interested in licensing this work or part thereof under a different license (be it Commercial or Free Culture license), get it touch with us.
 We are happy to talk.*